Hiram Bingham III: Politics

 In 1922, Bingham was elected lieutenant governor of Connecticut, an office he held until 1924.
 In November 1924, he was elected governor.

 On December 16, 1924, Bingham was also elected as a Republican to serve in the United States Senate to fill a vacancy created by the suicide of Frank Bosworth Brandegee.
 Bingham defeated noted educator Hamilton Holt by a handy margin.
-Now both governor-elect and senator-elect, Bingham served as governor for one day, the shortest term of any Connecticut governor, before resigning to take up his Senate seat.
+Now both governor-elect and senator-elect, Bingham served as governor for one day (January 7–8, 1925), the shortest term of any Connecticut governor, before resigning to take his Senate seat.

 Bingham was reelected to a full six-year Senate term in 1926.

-Bingham was Chairman of the Committee on Printing and then Chairman of the Committee on Territories and Insular Possessions.
+He was Chairman of the Committee on Printing and then Chairman of the Committee on Territories and Insular Possessions.
 President Calvin Coolidge appointed Bingham to the President's Aircraft Board during his first term in the Senate; the press quickly dubbed the ex-explorer "The Flying Senator".

-Bingham failed in his second reelection effort in the wake of the 1932 Democratic landslide following the Great Depression and left the Senate at the end of his second term in 1933.
+Bingham failed in his second reelection effort in the wake of the 1932 Democratic landslide following the start of the Great Depression.
+He left the Senate at the end of his second term in 1933.

 During World War II, Bingham lectured at several United States Navy training schools.
 In 1951 he was appointed Chairman of the Civil Service Commission Loyalty Review Board, an assignment he kept through 1953.

 Censure in the Senate

 The Senate Judiciary Subcommittee investigated an arrangement between Bingham, his clerk, and a lobbyist who agreed to pass information on to Bingham's office after executing a plan that was irregular "even by the standards of his day."
 Bingham took his clerk off duty, and paid his salary to the lobbyist, thus allowing him to attend as a Senate staffer to closed meetings of the Finance Committee's deliberations on tariff legislation.

 The Judiciary Subcommittee initially condemned Bingham's scheme but recommended no formal Senate action.
-Subsequently, Bingham decided to label the subcommittee's inquiry a partisan witch hunt, provoking further Senate interest, which eventually led to a resolution of censure that passed on November 4, 1929, by a vote of 54 to 22.
+Subsequently, Bingham decided to label the subcommittee's inquiry a partisan witch hunt, provoking further Senate interest.
+Eventually the Senate passed a resolution of censure on November 4, 1929, by a vote of 54 to 22.

 Death

-On June 6, 1956, Bingham died at his Washington, D.C. home.
-He was interred at Arlington National Cemetery in Virginia.
+On June 6, 1956, Bingham died at his Washington, D.C., home.
+He is interred at Arlington National Cemetery in Virginia.